 With so much festive info coming out of the HoneyKids’ HQ, we thought it only wise (almost as wise as the three wise men) to gather up all that merry fun, and put it in one easy place.
-Settle down with a steamy cup of coffee and take a mum time moment (and a break from moving that darn Elf on a Shelf) to read our ultimate guide to all things Christmas in Singapore… And check back regularly as we’ll be updating every time a new seasonal story pops up (psst: our latest update is the gift guide you need to share with your family: what mums really want for Christmas this year).
+Settle down with a steamy cup of coffee and take a mum time moment (and a break from moving that darn Elf on a Shelf) to read our ultimate guide to all things Christmas in Singapore…

 First up, you’ll need to appease your excited little elves with an official Christmas countdown.
 Whether you want to go the traditional advent calendar route, or you’re after a festive app or website to do the trick, we’ve got you covered.

 You’re also going to need plenty of bribery tactics to keep the kids out of too much mischief during the Christmas school holidays.
 A meet and greet with Santa and a December-long threat of the ‘naughty or nice’ list usually works a charm.
 There are also some really awesome mall shows happening throughout the month, so hop into our guide as to where they’re at.
-Don’t forget to take your small elves to the biggest Xmas party of the year… the one we’re helping host with Plaza Singapura: Santa’s Greetings!
+Don’t forget to bring your small elves to the biggest Xmas party of the year… the one we’re helping host with Plaza Singapura: Santa’s Greetings!
 It’s going to be fun, free and infinitely fabulous, for sure.

 Whether you fancy a full on winter break to the ski slopes (check out our guide to where to buy cold weather wear before you jet off), or prefer spending Christmas on an easy getaway with the kids, it’s not too late to book a Christmas ho ho holiday!
 Don’t forget to work out the ‘packing for Christmas overseas‘ logistics before you leave: those excess baggage charges could really end the festive season on a sour note!